yzp531/QuickRecyclerAdapter/README.md

-1. Add the JitPack repository to your build file
+1.Add the JitPack repository to your build file
 Add it in your root build.gradle at the end of repositories:

 	allprojects {